Ancora Io (Novel)

 Town Library

-Betty: Chief Librarian of a small New England town, on the front line of the advance of the new technologies.
+Betty: Chief Librarian on the front line of the advance of the new technologies.
 Loves books but has a dim view of writers.
 Within Betty's Library, there is a writer's group, being managed by Thelma, Betty's senior librarian.
 Free of effective curation the modern writer can be a powerful force for change, good and evil.

 Thelma: 2IC at the library, has a child at home, and is researching a library exhibit about Sir Arthur Conan Doyle and Sherlock Holmes.
-In charge of the Library's Writers Group.
+In charge of the Library's Writers Group (but, then, perhaps that is going a little too far).

 Monastery Library

 Father Luis: Librarian at the town's Monastery.
 Strongly adheres to wisdom of the Church leaders who banned the Dewy System from his library.
-Betty had whispered once that Father Luis had sought special dispensation from his silent order to meet with her and the local Book Club, to keep the Order up to date with Current Events.
+Betty had once whispered to Thelma that Father Luis had sought special dispensation from his silent order to meet with her and the local Book Club, to keep the Order up to date with Current Events.

 The Future Library